-- that the financial position of the Scheme continues to be monitored at least on a quarterly basis by reviewing the Vested Benefit Index; - that the level of fees charged to the Local Super Sub-Plan should be reviewed regularly, to ensure that the fee basis remains appropriate as the membership profile changes; - that the Shortfall Limit for the Scheme remain unaltered at 97%; - that the discount rate used for the determination of the Present Day Super Benefit should remain at 3.0% p.a..
+- that the financial position of the Plan continues to be monitored regularly by reviewing the Vested Benefit Index; - that the Shortfall Limit for the Plan remain at 97%; - that the discount rate used for the determination of the Present Day Super Benefit should remain at 3.0% p.a..

-I do not recommend that any changes be made to benefits, given the above contribution recommendations and the long term nature of the benefits provided by the Scheme.
+I do not recommend that any changes be made to benefits, given the above contribution recommendations and the long term nature of the benefits provided by the Plan.